 \subsection{Performance of the pruning rules}

-Table~\ref{table:main_bench} below shows the performance of our algorithm with different combination of the pruning rules employed.
-It shows that the rules substantially speed up the computation and that Algorithm~\ref{alg:early_C4} is especially successful in higher dimensions.
+Table~\ref{table:main_bench} below shows the performance of our algorithm with a different combination of the pruning rules employed.
+It shows that the rules substantially speed up the computation and that Algorithm~\ref{alg:early_C4} is particularly successful in higher dimensions.